EnoxSoftware/NatCamWithOpenCVForUnityExample/README.md

 # NatCam With OpenCVForUnity Example

-An example of a benchmark test integrating NatCam and OpenCVForUnity.
-(Comparison between WebCamTexture and NatCam preview frame)
+* An example of a benchmark test integrating NatCam and OpenCVForUnity.
+(Comparison between WebCamTexture and NatCam API)
+* An example of replacing WebCamTextureToMatHelper with NatCamPreviewToMatHelper.
-An example of the native sharing and save to the camera roll using NatShare.
+* An example of native sharing and save to the camera roll using NatShare API.

 ## Benchmark
 ![benchmark.jpg](benchmark.jpg)